Sejal-31/Resume-Scrapping-using-python/README.md

 # Resume-Screening-using-python
-This is the repository for project of Resume Screening using Python
+This is the repository for project of Resume Screening using Python.